crisxross/crisxross/README.md

 - 💞️ I’m looking to collaborate on any projects, oppurtunities, jobs, contracts you name them !
 - 📫 How to reach me ? - My social links are avaialabe on my profile bio. 😎
 - 😄 Pronouns: Can call me - Cris or Bunty 😉
-- ⚡ Fun fact: I am lost ! where to go next ????? oh shit ! i forgot we can't travel in Github ! 😂
+- ⚡ Fun fact: The word “strengths” is the longest word in the English language with only one vowel.
 <!---
 crisxross/crisxross is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.